du48s03/AWSOME-TF2-DATA-SCANNER/README.md

 we have provided a bare-bones Flask web application in [./webserver/](./webserver/).
 It provides code that connects to a database url, and a default index page.

+Take a look at the comments in `server.py` to see how to use modify the server.
+You will need to connect to your database used for part 2.

+### A Short Introduction to SQLAlchemy

 We use a python package called `SQLAlchemy` to simplify our work for connecting to the database.
 For example, `server.py` contains the following code to load useful functions from the package: